MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

-Specifies the maximum number of stack frames that can be dumped to the standard output when Core Engine throws an OutOfMemoryError.
+Specifies the maximum number of call frames that can be dumped to the standard output when Core Engine throws an OutOfMemoryError.

 .. _option_enable_heap_usage: